mmmmmm1988/YangChi_resume/README.md

 ###Network Locality in Wireless Networks:

+**Source code in Python: [https://bitbucket.org/yangchi/trace_parser](https://bitbucket.org/yangchi/trace_parser)**

 This is the first validation of network locality in both WLAN and wireless mesh networks.
-Created packet parser in Python to analyze more than 1.3 billion packets (more than 130GB of data) collected from both real network traces and simulations.
+Created packet parser in **Python** to analyze more than 1.3 billion packets (more than 130GB of data) collected from both real network traces and simulations.
 Examined 4 common network locality characteristics with 5 different routing schemes in multi-hop wireless networks.

 Publication: *Network Locality in Wireless Networks, ACS/IEEE AICCSA 2013, first author*

 ###Decoding-Delay Sensitive Coding Scheme in TCP:

+On-going project.
 Designing a novel coding scheme for network-coded TCP to solve the decoding delay problem in such TCP implementations.
+This one will be implemented in Linux kernel 3.6 and the experiment will be carried on in a Raspberry-pi based wireless testbed.

 ##OTHER EXPERIENCES:

+**Web Developer**, University of Cincinnati, 04/2012 – 06/2013:

+**Source code, mostly in PHP: [https://bitbucket.org/yangchi/e-portfolio](https://bitbucket.org/yangchi/e-portfolio)**

-**Web Developer**, University of Cincinnati, 04/2012 – 06/2013: Implement E-Portfolio system, an online portfolio and assessment platform, for College of Engineering and Applied Sciences at University of Cincinnati using PHP and MySQL.
+Implement E-Portfolio system, an online portfolio and assessment platform, for College of Engineering and Applied Sciences at University of Cincinnati using **PHP** and **MySQL**.

 **Teaching Assistant**, University of Cincinnati, Spring 2010-2011: in Ad Hoc and Sensor Networks class.